mehdigoom/Valjang-Engine-STL-editor/README.md

 Do not use property of Dood Studio.

-based on superpowers and three.js/Babylon.js
+based on superpowers and three.js/Babylon.js and Tectrid